iposton/angular-material-dynamic-list/readme.md

 <!-- content.html -->
 <a twitter data-text="{{tweet}}" data-url="https://name-of-app.herokuapp.com/" style="position:absolute; bottom:5px; right:5px;"></a>

+```

 Note: Keep checking back in as I will add some more features to this app.

-```

-An easy way to allow others to share your work on social media.

 ###References
 The angular-material course on egghead. [https://egghead.io/lessons/angularjs-angular-material-installing-with-npm](https://egghead.io/lessons/angularjs-angular-material-installing-with-npm)